Choucoune (song): Yellow Bird

-Popular culture
+In popular culture

-Vivian Vance sang "Yellow Bird" on a two-part Here's Lucy episode, Lucy Goes Hawaiian, which aired February 15 and February 22, 1971.
+Vivian Vance sang "Yellow Bird" in a two-part Here's Lucy episode, "Lucy Goes Hawaiian", which aired February 15 and February 22, 1971.
 Vance sang it in a high falsetto, with a calypso beat—dressed in yellow with feathers like a canary (including a long tail feather)—and perched on a swing decorated as a nest.

-The October 23, 1989, broadcast of the CBS TV series Murphy Brown entitled Miles' Big Adventure ends with guest star Yeardley Smith serenading her unwilling object of desire Miles Silverberg with a snippet of "Yellow Bird".
+The October 23, 1989 broadcast of the CBS TV series Murphy Brown entitled "Miles' Big Adventure" ends with guest star Yeardley Smith serenading her unwilling object of desire Miles Silverberg with a snippet of "Yellow Bird".

-A Portuguese percussion band plays the song in a Full House episode, The House Meets the House - Part 2 at Walt Disney World while Michelle Tanner dances.
+A Portuguese percussion band played the song in a Full House episode, "The House Meets the House - Part 2" at Walt Disney World while Michelle Tanner danced to the song.

-The Wiggles sing this song on their Let's Eat album and DVD.
+The Wiggles recorded their version on their Let's Eat album and DVD.

-"To Bowl or Not To Bowl", an episode of The Looney Tunes Show that first aired on July 27, 2011, featured an uptempo, ska-like version of "Yellow Bird" during the Merrie Melodies song segment of the same name performed by Holland Greco.
+"To Bowl or Not to Bowl", an episode of The Looney Tunes Show that first aired on July 27, 2011, featured an uptempo, ska-like version of "Yellow Bird" during the Merrie Melodies song segment of the same name performed by Holland Greco.

-The song appears in the 2012 Australian movie The Sapphires and on the soundtrack album.
+The song appears in the 2012 Australian film The Sapphires and on the soundtrack album.

-A 1960s commercial for Aunt Jemima pancakes appropriates the music from the song with lyrics that promote the product: "Wow-e-ay, it's Aunt Jemima Day."
+A 1960s commercial for Aunt Jemima pancakes appropriates the music from the song with lyrics that promote the product: "Wow-e-ay, it's Aunt Jemima Day".

-In the Monty Python sketch "Spot The Loony", one of the characters is named "Miles Yellowbird, up high in banana tree".
+In the Monty Python sketch "Spot the Loony", one of the characters is named "Miles Yellowbird, up high in banana tree".
 The name quotes the opening words of the Bergman lyrics.

 The song "Why" from the Jonathan Larson musical Tick, Tick...
 Boom! includes a reference to this song, as Larson reminisces about singing it in a talent show at the Y when he was nine.